GuillaumeSeren/bashrc/README.md

 ![alt tag](https://github.com/GuillaumeSeren/bashrc/blob/master/img/bashconfig_prompt.png)

 ## Why ?
-Because I am lazy of copying it everywhere,
-I switched some time ago to zsh but I still use bash on most remote server.
+Because I am lazy and like to find my alias back on different machines and os, I switched some time ago to zsh but I still use bash on remote server.

 ## Philosophy :
-I like the `KISS` mantra (*Keep It Simple, Stupid*), so I try to get simple and efficient solution.
+I like the `KISS` principle (*Keep It Simple, Stupid*), so I try to get simple and efficient solution.

 ## Pattern